misctinker/misctinker/README.md

 - 👀 I’m interested in embedded software
 - 🌱 I’m currently learning debug tools and python (micropython)
 - 💞️ I’m looking to collaborate on (see above)
-- 📫 How to reach me ... misctinker @ gmail . com
+- 📫 How to reach me ... misctinker at G mail . com

 <!---
 misctinker/misctinker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.